garaekz/inscraper/README.md

 This library uses Playwright, which is compatible with Chromium, Firefox and Webkit.
 For this implementation, Chromium is being used.

 ## Dependencies
-This library depends on playwright, playwright-extra, puppeteer-extra-plugin-stealth and cheerio.
+This library depends on playwright and cheerio.

 ## Contributions
 Your contributions are always welcome!
 Please feel free to submit a pull request or open an issue.